jaf7/mpld3-atc/README.md

 * Refactor app.js using Object Oriented principles []
 * Improve / re-design styling and layout [\]
 * Finish writing content []
-* Learn to use Jinja Templates correctly (& serving pages from correct directory)
+* Learn to use Jinja Templates correctly (& how to  pages from correct directory)
 * ...